urql-graphql/urql/docs/advanced/retry-operations.md

 });
 ```

-We want to place the `retryExchange` after the `fetchExchange` so that retries are only performed _after_ the operation has passed through the cache and has attempted to fetch.
+We want to place the `retryExchange` before the `fetchExchange` so that retries are only performed _after_ the operation has passed through the cache and has attempted to fetch.

 ## The Options